urho3d/urho3d/Readme.txt

 For gcc, execute make (by default, cmake_gcc.sh specifies to make a RelWithDebInfo build.)

-The build process will also compile models and shaders from the SourceAssets directory into Bin/Data/Models & Bin/Data/Shaders.
-On Windows & Direct3D9, shader compilation requires the D3DX library from the DirectX runtime or SDK to be available.
+The build process will also convert models from the SourceAssets directory into Bin/Data/Models.
+After the build is complete, the programs can be run from the Bin directory.

-When using Xcode on Mac OS X, select Project -> Set Active Architecture -> i386 before building.
+When using Xcode on Mac OS X, select the i386 architecture before building.
 Compiling Urho3D as 64-bit is not supported.

 After the build is complete, the programs can be run from the Bin directory.